Anitta (singer): 2017–2018: Checkmate, Solo, international breakthrough and collaborations

-In January 2018, another collaboration with J Balvin, "Machika", was released.
+On 1 January 2018, singer Anitta attracted over 2.4 million people to her concert in Copacabana, Rio de Janeiro.
+In January, another collaboration with J Balvin, "Machika", was released.

 Two months later, she released another single in Spanish, titled "Indecente".
 In April, she debuted her new TV show on Multishow titled Anitta Entrou no Grupo.
 In June, she performed at Rock in Rio festival in Lisbon.
 She also made concerts in nightclubs in Paris and London as part of the Made in Brazil tour.
 The same month, she released a single titled "Medicina".
 "Medicina" featured her for the second time in the Just Dance series with two exclusive routines for the same track.
 The latest one was presented at Just Dance 2019 World Cup in Brasil.
 In September, she was featured on a single by production duo Seakret, "Perdendo a Mão", featuring Jojo Maronttinni.
 Later that same month, she debuted as one of the coaches on La Voz...
 México.
 The next month, she was featured on Colombian singer Greeicy Rendón's single "Jacuzzi".
 In November, Anitta released a multilingual extended play (EP) titled Solo, which has three songs in different languages, among them "Veneno" and "Não Perco Meu Tempo".
 Anitta also announced that all songs on the EP would have their respective music videos, which were released simultaneously on the same date as the EP and was the subject of a Shots Studios-produced docu-series titled Vai Anitta, which aired on Netflix.